icyphox/site/pages/about.md

 - [Steam](https://steamcommunity.com/id/icyphox)
 - [GitHub](https://github.com/icyphox)

-The only social media I actively use is the fediverse: https://toot.icyphox.sh/@x
+The only social media I somewhat actively use is the fediverse: https://toot.icyphox.sh/@x

 If you're interested in **hiring me** -- here's my